Foundations of Visual Computing

 Why This Book

-Visual computing is a wonderfully broad field, touching everything from the sciences of human vision to the engineering of sensors, optics, displays, and rendering.
+Visual computing is wonderfully broad, touching everything from the sciences of human vision to the engineering of sensors, optics, displays, and rendering systems.
 The main motivation for writing the book grew out of a simple observation: while each of these areas is well covered in excellent texts, they are rarely explored together in a single, coherent story.

 Why bring them together?
 If you are an engineer, the ability to move comfortably “across the stack” let you see the whole system at once, finding connections and optimizations that are otherwise not obvious when working in isolation.
 For the scientifically curious, there is joy in understanding the fundamentals even without immediate application.
 As Edwin H. Land once put it, the true application of science is that “we finally know what we are doing.”